Cathedral Rock Weddings and Elopements in Sedona, Arizona

 • THE WOW FACTOR.
 The views from the top and dramatic rock formations all around are out of this world.

-• THE ADVENTURE FACTOR. is high with the intense incline and climbing scramble to reach the uppermost ledges.
-It is definitely an adrenaline rush the first time you reach the summit!
+• THE ADVENTURE FACTOR.
+Hiking up Cathedral is an intense incline and a climbing scramble to reach the uppermost ledges.
+It is an adrenaline rush the first time you reach the summit!

-3 Reasons not to choose a Cathedral Rock wedding
+Reasons to skip Cathedral Rock for your wedding

 • PARKING LOGISTICS.
 The trailhead is located in the middle of a neighborhood with very limited parking.
-Thursday-Sundays you have to take the Sedona Shuttle from 7am-7pm.
+Thursday-Sunday you have to take the Sedona Shuttle.

 • DIFFICULTY FACTOR.
-This is not an easy to reach location.
-You will get sweaty and dirty.
-You will have to hike and climb up steep red rocks to get there.
+This is not an easy-to-reach location.
+You will have to hike and climb up steep red rocks to get there, and it is very ledgy, so not recommended for those with an extreme fear of heights.

 couple out on a ledge during their Cathedral Rock wedding portraits